-The Bookstore prides itself in following the latest textbook trends to reduce course material costs for students by offering new, used, rental, e-books, and inclusive access.
+The Bookstore follows the latest textbook trends to reduce course material costs for students by offering new, used, rental, e-books, and inclusive access materials.
 Textbook buyback is offered at the end of each term in-store and online.
-Through our vendor partnerships, the Bookstore sells program tools at an educational discounted price, as well as required course and school supplies to support student academic success.
+Through partnerships, the Bookstore sells high-quality, name-brand tools at a discounted price.
+Additionally, the NDSCS Bookstore sells Wildcat apparel, school supplies, and giftware.